agnescameron/teaching-site/_posts/2020-02-24-what-is-the-internet.md

 ### assignment
 do your own media archaeology/forensics
-find something out about your own internet. use the tools we have (or find some other ones)
+find something out about your own internet system. use the tools we have (or find some other ones)

 precaution: lots of the tools we've looked at today are powerful